Sack of Rome (1527): Aftermath and effects

-The Sack also contributed to making permanent the split between Catholics and Protestants.
-Before the Sack, Charles and Clement disagreed over how to address Martin Luther and the Protestant Reformation, which was spreading throughout Germany.
+The sack also helped make permanent the split between Catholics and Protestants.
+Previously, Charles and Clement had disagreed over how to address Martin Luther and the Protestant Reformation, which was spreading throughout Germany.
 Charles advocated for calling a Church Council to settle the matter.
-Clement opposed this, believing that monarchs shouldn't dictate Church policy; and also fearing a revival of conciliarism, which had exacerbated the Western Schism during the 14th–15th centuries, and deposed numerous Popes.
-Clement advocated for fighting a Holy War to unite Christendom.
+Clement opposed this, believing that monarchs should not dictate Church policy; and also fearing a revival of conciliarism, which had exacerbated the Western Schism during the 14th–15th centuries, and deposed numerous Popes.
+Clement advocated a Holy War to unite Christendom.
 Charles opposed this because his armies and treasury were occupied in fighting other wars.
-After the Sack, Clement acceded to Charles' wishes, agreeing to call a Church Council and naming the city of Trent, Italy as its site.
-He did not convene the Council of Trent during his lifetime, fearing that the event would be a dangerous powerplay, and perhaps even a death-trap.
+After the sack, Clement acceded to Charles' wishes, agreeing to call a Church Council and naming the city of Trent, Italy, as its site.
+He did not convene the Council of Trent during his lifetime, fearing that the event would be a dangerous power play.
 In 1545, eleven years after Clement's death, his successor Pope Paul III convened the Council of Trent.
 As Charles predicted, it reformed the corruption present in certain orders of the Catholic Church.
 However, by 1545, the moment for reconciliation between Catholics and Protestants – arguably a possibility during the 1520s, given cooperation between the Pope and Emperor – had passed.
 In assessing the effects of the Sack of Rome, Martin Luther commented: "Christ reigns in such a way that the Emperor who persecutes Luther for the Pope is forced to destroy the Pope for Luther" (LW 49:169).

 In commemoration of the Swiss Guard's bravery in defending Pope Clement VII during the Sack of Rome, recruits to the Swiss Guard are sworn in on 6 May every year.

+The Sack of Rome is the main background of the Song The Last Stand by Sabaton.